AshevilleOnStage brings music to life

 A must-see, must-listen venue is The Orange Peel; it has put Asheville on the map as a nationally known stage that features, local, regional and national headliners.
 Even Bob Dylan surprised Asheville with an appearance at, as locals call it, The Peel.

-Bele Chere, the largest free street party in the South, is a magnet for tens of thousands of revelers.
-The annual event provides a love-hate relationship with residents.
-But for out-of-towners, it's an all thumbs-up musical affair.
+Bele Chere, once the largest free street party in the South, is a magnificent memory for tens of thousands of revelers who attended every summer.
+The annual event lost its city funding and support due to its love-hate relationship with many residents and most of downtown's shopkeepers.
+But for out-of-towners, it's was an all thumbs-up musical affair.

-Lake Eden Arts Festival, held twice annually at Camp Rockmont in Black Mountain, NC, fuels the love, peace and harmony vibe in the mountains.
+Lake Eden Arts Festival, held twice annually at Camp Rockmont in Black Mountain, NC, fuels the love, peace and harmony vibe in the Blue Ridge mountains.
 If you love Bonnaro, you're going to love The Leaf.
+Since it's limited to 5,000 people, buy you tickets early and online at THELEAF.com.

 Street musicians enhance Asheville's popular music scene • Photos: MediaBear